coreen-kafe/entitycategories/README.md

 Entity Categories for KAFE(Korean Access Federation)
 ====================================================
-Test under simpleSAMLphp 1.13.12 and 1.14.14.
+Tested under simpleSAMLphp 1.13.12 and 1.14.14.
 Perhaps it would be working on other version

 Installation
 ------------